raghusagar13/cloud-computing-project/README.md

 1.3.
 Create a new IAM group (e.g., "AppGroup").

 1.4.
-Add permissions to the group for S3, EC2, and SQS services.
+Add permissions to the group for S3, Rekognition, and SQS services.

 1.5.
 Create a new IAM user (e.g., "AppUser") and add the user to the "AppGroup" you created.